ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Issuer Identity

-Before an Issuer is able to produce Signed Statements, it must first create its [decentralized identifier](#DID-CORE) (also known as a DID).
+Before an Issuer is able to produce Signed Statements, it must first create an identifier and obtain an identity document, that is acceptable to the Transparency Service.
-A DID can be *resolved* into a *key manifest* (a list of public keys indexed by a *key identifier*) using many different DID methods.

-Issuers MAY choose the DID method they prefer, but with no guarantee that all Transparency Services will register their Signed Statements, as each Transparency Service may implement different Registration Policies.
-To facilitate interoperability, all Transparency Service implementations MUST support the `did:web` method {{DID-WEB}}.
-For example, if the Issuer publishes its manifest at `https://sample.issuer/user/alice/did.json`, the DID of the Issuer is `did:web:sample.issuer:user:alice`.
+Transparency Services MAY support many different identity document formats.

-Issuers SHOULD use consistent decentralized identifiers for all their Statements about Artifacts, to simplify authorization by Verifiers and auditing.
+Issuers SHOULD use consistent identifiers for all their Statements about Artifacts, to simplify authorization by Verifiers and auditing.
-If an Issuer uses multiple DIDs (for instance, their clients support different resolution methods), they MUST ensure that statements signed under each DID are consistent.
+If an Issuer uses multiple identifiers, they MUST ensure that statements signed under each identifier are consistent.

-Issuers MAY update their DID Document at any time, for instance to refresh their signing keys or algorithms.
+Issuers MAY rotate verification keys at any time, or at a consistent cryptoperiod.
-Issuers SHOULD NOT remove or change any of their previous keys unless they intend to revoke all Signed Statements that are registered as Transparent Statements issued with those keys.
+Issuers MAY migrate to new signing and verification algorithms, but the Transparency Service remains responsible for admitting signed statements that match its policies.

-The Issuer's DID is required and appears in the `1 iss` claim of the `15 CWT_Claims` protected header of the Signed Statements' Envelope.
+The Issuer's identifier is required and appears in the `1 iss` claim of the `15 CWT_Claims` protected header of the Signed Statements' Envelope.
-The version of the key from the DID Document used to sign the Signed Statement is written in the `4 kid` protected header.
+The version of the key used to sign the Signed Statement is written in the `4 kid` protected header.

+Key discovery protocols are out of scope for this document.

 ~~~ cddl
 CWT_Claims = {